transferwise/pipelinewise/docs/installation_guide/creating_pipelines.rst

 ready to run.
 You may want you can create a new git repository and push the ``pipelinewise_samples`` directory to keep everything under version control.

-Now you can head to the :ref:`running_pipelines` section to run the pipelines and to start replicating data.
+Now you can head to the :ref:`running_pipelines` section to run the pipelines and to start reproducing data.